Contents

 How Painful is the Implant Surgery?

-Patients will often experience pain for up to 10 days following the treatment, however, the pain may resolve sooner.
+Duration of Pain: Patients typically experience pain for up to 10 days following the treatment, though the pain may subside sooner.

 Pain During the Procedure